-The Trust's investment strategy is for the Manager to invest the Trust's capital in a portfolio of investments that provide Unitholders with exposure to real estate loans secured by first and second mortgages, predominantly located in Australia; from time to time the Trust may also invest in New Zealand.
+The Trust's investment strategy is for the Investment Manager to invest the Trust's capital in a portfolio of investments that provide Unitholders with exposure to real estate loans secured by first and second mortgages, predominantly located in Australia; from time to time the Trust may also invest in New Zealand.
 Amounts raised by the Trust are invested in the Qualitas Wholesale Real Estate Income Fund.
-As at 30 June 2023, the Qualitas Wholesale Real Estate Income Fund invests directly in unlisted wholesale funds and direct loans.
+As at 30 June 2024, the Qualitas Wholesale Real Estate Income Fund invests directly in loans and in unlisted wholesale funds, which currently comprise of Qualitas Senior Debt Fund.

-The financial statements of the Trust are for the year ended 30 June 2023.
+The financial statements of the Trust are for the year ended 30 June 2024.
 The financial statements are presented in the Australian currency.

-The financial statements were authorised for issue by the directors of the Responsible Entity (the "Directors of the Responsible Entity") on 28 August 2023.
+The financial statements were authorised for issue by the directors of the Responsible Entity (the "Directors of the Responsible Entity") on 28 August 2024.
 The Directors of the Responsible Entity have the power to amend and reissue the financial statements.

-2 Summary of significant accounting policies
+2 Summary of material accounting policies